EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-soil moisture stress on gpp_potential based on GSI implementation of LPJ
+Soil moisture stress on GPP potential based on the GSI implementation of LPJ.

 **Parameters**
 - **Fields**